Lists

 Robust and long-lived perennials that are useful for less-intensively maintained gardens:

 These are plants that are low-maintenance largely because they are persistent in their growth, that is, long-lived.
-As well, they have a relatively limited spread vegetatively or by seed, and/or are resistant to weed incursions, and are relatively undemanding in their needs.
+As well, they have a relatively limited spread vegetatively or by seed, are resistant to weed incursions, and are relatively undemanding in their needs.
 Not only do they not have to be replaced every few years, but they also do not have to be pruned or frequently divided unless one wants to propagate them.
-From an energy standpoint, this is the sustainable gardening list.
+From an energy standpoint, this is the sustainable gardening list and is the list best coupled with the list – plants with very good structure from spring to late winter.

 Actaea – all species